 It’s unlikely that Google will start highlighting keywords in its search results pages.
 But in the past year, many platforms have actually chosen to do so.
 This involves media and content websites that provide extensive lists of data that can be searched through.
 The problem with standard search functions is that they do return good results.
 On contrary, they never highlight the actual terms that you’re searching for.
 You end up being in situations that you don’t want.
 For example, having 5 pages, but no idea how to navigate to the keyword that you were looking for.

 That’s where Mark.js is immensely helpful.
-It can be applied to any content page where a search function would be essential.
+You can apply it to any content page where a search function would be essential.
 Also, it will automatically highlight the searched keywords either in real-time, or after a search has been concluded.
 It works with blog post content as well as it does with data tables and dynamic data sets.

 Displaying content without justification can be infuriating to the eyes.
 You need to keep in mind that using ‘justify’ for content isn’t always THE best choice.
 It may hinder the user experience by creating gaps that are too difficult to read, in particular on mobile devices.
 Though Balance Text tries to solve that issues by using an intelligent algorithm.
 This would ensure all text is equally balanced between each of the paragraphs.
 Play with the demo that you’re seeing above and double-check the kind of jQuery effect.
 This should enhance the user experience for everyone, not just you.
 (Which sometimes tends to be the case!)